noi-techpark/opendatahub-website/src/content/use-cases/skyalps.md

     img_back_title: "SkyAlps Collaborates with Open Data Hub"
     partial: text-imgs-enlargeable.html

-  - description: "Are you seeking a seamless way to incorporate an interactive map into your website?
-Your search ends here; we've already crafted a web component precisely for this use!"
+  - description: "Are you looking for a seamless way to integrate live, interactive data visualisation into your website?
+The Open Data Hub web component is ready to use and includes an interactive map designed to work perfectly with real-time datasets such as SkyAlps' flight data."
     btn_link: "https://webcomponents.opendatahub.com/webcomponent/flightmap"
     btn_label: DISCOVER THE WEBCOMPONENT
     img_back: "/img/use-cases/skyalps/ODH-usecase-skyalps-6.jpg"